fritzgt/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+to provide a better user experience since we can use sessions to persist data so the user does not have to authenticate on every request.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+It encrypts passwords so the real password is never save to the database but instead a encrypted version is use and even if two users have the same password it generates different encrypted versions.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+The salt iteration count can be increased to make it slower, so it remains resistant to brute-force search

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+-HEADER
+-PAYLOAD
+-SIGNATURE

 ## Minimum Viable Product